CMASCenter/pcluster-cmaq/docs/user_guide/cmaq-cluster.md

-A link to the Amazon website (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking-ena.html#test-enhanced-networking-ena)
+(<a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking-ena.html#test-enhanced-networking-ena)>Link to the Amazon Website</a>

 ### Tips to managing the parallel cluster